raaperrotta/covid-binder/README.md

 - https://github.com/neherlab/covid19_scenarios/blob/master/data/parsers/italy.py
 - https://github.com/neherlab/covid19_scenarios/blob/master/data/scripts/getPopulationData.py

+The team responsible for this website has studied [seasonal variation in other Coronaviruses](https://smw.ch/article/doi/smw.2020.20224).The also direct users to read [this medRxiv article](https://www.medrxiv.org/content/10.1101/2020.03.04.20031112v1).

+### Other
+This [ESRI blog post](https://www.esri.com/about/newsroom/blog/models-maps-explore-covid-19-surges-capacity/) mentions a mobility dataset from Unacast that can show change in average distance traveled as well as change in visits to non-essential locations.
+This kind of individual location information is rarely available to the public but perhaps we can find an anonymized, aggregate dataset to help inform our modeling of social distancing.
+For example, rather than a constant rate of interaction changing at threshold times, we could base it on this data, or let it vary as a Gaussian process and infer it from this data.

+Apple makes a dataset like this available: https://www.apple.com/covid19/mobility.
+It reports aggregates at the country level for driving, walking, and transit.

+Google does too! https://www.google.com/covid19/mobility/ This is also at the country level.
+It aggregates data not by method of transport but by destination (retail, grocery, park, etc.) so it might be a nice complement to the Apple data.

+It's not clear to me what Facebook data we can access but the descriptions suggest they might be helpful.
+There is [high resolution population density data](https://dataforgood.fb.com/tools/population-density-maps/) and a [region to region social connectedness index](https://dataforgood.fb.com/tools/social-connectedness-index/).
+This [blog post](https://about.fb.com/news/2020/04/data-for-good/) explains more about their offerings.

+It appears much of this data is being funnelled to the member-only https://www.covid19mobility.org/.
+If the above data proves insufficient, we could consider pursuing access to this dataset.

 ## 17 April 2020:
 I'm playing catch-up with notes here.
 As of today I have a SEIR model (simplified derivative of the SEIRS+ library) that I can fit against data from Lombardy using nevergrad and pymc3.
 Nevergrad can achieve a good fit of the data but gives no characterization of the uncertainty.
 If I use the nevergrad solution to create priors for pymc3 I get good-looking, consistent results with sensible uncertainty expressed.